-Used the right way, pop-ups can become a valuable marketing strategy asset.
-In fact, according to SumoMe, the pop-ups’ average conversion rate can reach up to 3.1%, which is something that you shouldn’t underestimate.
+Used the right way, popups can become a valuable marketing strategy asset.
+In fact, according to SumoMe, the average conversion rate of popups can reach up to 3.1%, which is something that you shouldn’t underestimate.

-This article focuses on how to build a successful strategy that revolves around popups and use their power to reap success.
+This article focuses on how to build a successful strategy that revolves around popups and their power.
 Without further ado, let’s sink into the fundamentals of popup marketing.

 Table of Contents

 - Over to You